embedded-office/canopen-stack/docs/docs/index.md

 ### Hardware Connection

-The [hardware connection document area](/docs/hardware/interface/) describes the hardware dependent part of the API functions. *Note: the CAN drivers itself are not part of this repository*
+The [hardware connection document area](/docs/hardware/interface/) describes the hardware-dependent part of the API functions. *Note: the CAN drivers itself are not part of this repository*